lcsvcn/fleet-manager/README.md

 2. Open your browser and visit [http://localhost:3000](http://localhost:3000) to view the app.

-### CORS Issues (Production)

-**Note:** The production version of this app may experience CORS (Cross-Origin Resource Sharing) issues, especially if the backend is hosted on a different domain.
-Make sure to configure the backend server's CORS settings to allow requests from your production domain.

 ## Configuration

 In the `/constants/index.js` file, you can configure the `baseUrl` for API requests.
 Make sure to set it to the appropriate value for your Fleet Manager Backend API.